maraPislar/maraPislar/README.md

 **Data Scientist at INGKA Group (IKEA)**

-**🏆 Oral Presentation at CLeaR 2025:** My paper on *Causal Abstraction in Large Language Models* was selected for an oral presentation.
+**🏆 Oral Presentation at CLeaR 2025:** My paper on *Combining Causal Models for Accurate NN Abstractions* was selected for an oral presentation.
 I study *how* models reason, not just what they predict.

 ### 🛠 Tech Stack